-Results Our Major Achievements in 2016-2017 from the Hawkesbury Community Strategic Plan 2013-2032 Challenges in 2016-2017 Completed √ 70 Council has been declared 'Fit for the Future' based on the revised 20 Implementing Council's Fit for the Future strategies, including a proposed.
-Partially Completed → 11 strategies that Council submitted to the Future strategies, including a proposed Special Rate Increase, to ensure Not Completed × 1 Office of Local Government for assessment in November 2016. financial sustainability by 2021.
-2. Improving application times and service 2.
-Managed and maintained over 50 services and facilities for the community and maintained partnerships to successfully manage resources and funding with a range of organisations including: a) YMCA Hawkesbury Oasis facilities b) Peppercorn Services Inc. c) Hawkesbury Sports Council d) a range of community and financial partnerships. standards in a demanding and changing environment.
-3. High level compliance (96%) with all statutory planning and reporting requirements.
+Results Our Major Achievements in 2016-2017 from the Hawkesbury Community Strategic Plan 2013-2032 Challenges in 2016-2017 Completed Partially Completed Not Completed ✓ ★ 70 11 1 Council has been declared 'Fit for the Future' based on the revised 20 strategies that Council submitted to the Office of Local Government for assessment in November 2016.
+Managed and maintained over 50 services and facilities for the community and maintained partnerships to successfully manage resources and funding with a range of organisations including: YMCA Hawkesbury Oasis facilities Peppercorn Services Inc. Hawkesbury Sports Council a range of community and financial partnerships.
+High level compliance (96%) with all statutory planning and reporting requirements.
 Extensive consultations with the community in 2016-2017 using and increased range of communication tools.
+Implementing Council's Fit for the Future strategies, including a proposed Special Rate Increase, to ensure financial sustainability by 2021.
+Improving application times and service standards in a demanding and changing environment.